 To have a service dog you must have a diagnosed disability that your medical team is willing to certify impacts your daily life on a prolonged basis and that you can benefit from the use of a service dog.

 Now go back and re-read that again.
-A service dog is a medical assistive device to help mitigate the effects of your disability.
+A service dog is a medical assistance device to help mitigate the effects of your disability.
 This is not convenient, or nice, or cute.
 This is the harsh reality of living with a disability.
 Every one of us would gladly ship our disability back if it meant living a normal life without the effects.
 But we cannot.
 That is reality.
 So on a go forward basis we work to have the best quality of life that we can under the circumstances.

 Step One: You must have your medical team certify that you are disabled and that you could benefit from the use of a service dog.
 This is your prescription letter/letters.
 (We recommend that you review the Eyes Wide Open piece on the information page so that they are aware of some of the new challenges you will face.
 We work in collaboration with your health care team, not as a replacement for other forms of treatment or therapy)

 Step Five: Team training and Public Access Testing.
 At this point you are paired with your new service partner and you need to learn to operate as a team and to function in Public.
 This is an ongoing and dynamic process.
 A service dog, though technically a medical appliance, is a living, breathing sentient being with needs and wants of its own, so learning to operate effectively together is a process that is not without its ups and downs.
-But the schools and other handlers will help you through the learning curve and share their experiences.
+But the Paws Fur Thought team, the schools and other handlers will help you through the learning curve and share their experiences.
 The first 90 days post pairing can be a real challenge as you learn to operate in public with your new team member.
 Just because you have passed your Public Access Test there is no way to envision the multitude of challenges you will face as a team.
 The more time you spend working together in those first 90 days, the better the next few years of your life will be as a team.